IEvangelist/davidpine.net/content/about.md

 ---

 It all started with my middle school ambition - I wanted to learn how those cool FPS games worked.
-I loved Wolfenstein, Quake, Doom, Duke Nukem, Half-Life, etc...and I just wanted to learn how they ticked, take a look under the hood.
+I loved Wolfenstein, Quake, Doom, Duke Nukem, Half-Life, etc...and I just wanted to learn how they ticked, and take a look under the hood.
 I taught myself how to use {{< url-link "QuArK (Quake Army Knife)" "https://quark.sourceforge.net/" >}} and {{< url-link "Valve Hammer" "https://developer.valvesoftware.com/wiki/Valve_Hammer_Editor" >}}, harnessing my passions for art and three-dimensional space.
 I found myself building elaborate architectures, painstakingly applying textures, dissecting the best placement for a light source that will cast desirable shadows - drawing attention to focal points, etc. I loved building these maps more than I loved playing them.
 Rendering thousands of polygons and entities down into a single {{< url-link "binary space partition (.bsp)" "https://en.wikipedia.org/wiki/Binary_space_partitioning" >}}, something about that was gratifying.

 I then had an idea of what I wanted to do.
 Years later, I decided that I wanted to be a software engineer and that is what I set out to become.
-I like to think of myself as being a charismatic, results-driven software engineer with proficiency in adaptability and problem solving.
-Experienced in .NET frameworks, team software engineering and agile development methodologies.
+I like to think of myself as a charismatic, results-driven software engineer with proficiency in adaptability and problem-solving.
+Experienced in .NET frameworks, team software engineering, and agile development methodologies.

 {{< gist IEvangelist 38ce34de856dda43803bc48df32cefec >}}

 ---

-## {{< i fa-twitter-square >}} Twitter
+## {{< i fa-twitter >}} Twitter

 {{< twitter davidpine7 >}}